jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 potentially indicating a deep rooted cultural difference in attitudes to authority.
-These results could also however be due to other factors, such as the more limited use of anti-authority words in everyday language for those whose other tongue is not English.
+These results could also however be due to other factors, such as the more limited use of anti-authority words in everyday language for those whose mother tongue is not English.